lainceline/owl-table/README.md

 ## Why?

 I ran into performance issues with stock AngularJS doing ng-repeat on 1000+ data items.
-I've come across many optimizations, some of which I will be using in this project.

-Similar in concept to documentFragment, ReactJS uses a fake DOM to do all of its rendering off screen.
-When a change is pushed to the components, the view is flipped all at once to the real DOM.
-This lets all of the heavy lifting occur in pure Javascript where it can be very fast, instead of manipulating the DOM in real-time which is slower.

-It's kinda like DirectX or OpenGL where you render all of your objects on an off-screen buffer and then flip it over on the next frame.
+While researching optimizations, I found that some people were using React to provide the views for their apps and directives.

 ## Dependencies
-1. angular 1.3.2+
+1. angular 1.3.x+
 2. angular-animate
 3. angular-sanitize
 4. angular-ladda